mos9527/sssekai_blender_io/README.md

 For this reason, do NOT download the repo as zip and install as you won't be able to manage dependencies, or run at all without manual setup.

 The following methods are recommended for consuming the addon.
-### With Addon Bundle
-Prebuilt bundles are not provided for binary ABI compatibility reasons.

-[The Bundle Script](https://github.com/mos9527/sssekai_blender_io/blob/master/bundle.py) is provided to build a self-contained addon bundle for your Blender version.
-Please follow the instructions in the script to build the bundle.

 ### With the Bootstrapper
 You can semi-automatically update the addon using the [Bootstrapper](https://github.com/mos9527/sssekai_blender_io/blob/master/bootstrap.py).